 Here are three stoic ways to deal with reality:

-1. Learn to Look at Things Objectively
+1. Look at Things Objectively

 As easy as it sounds, we almost never do that.
 We focus on our reactions instead.